 Question: "What is the purpose of the thousand-year reign of Christ?"

-Answer: The Millennium (also known as the Millenial Kingdom) is the 1000-year reign of Jesus after the Tribulation and before all the people of the world are sent to heaven or hell.
-Jesus will reign as King over Israel as well as all the nations of the world (Isaiah 2:4, 42:1).
-The world will live in peace (Isaiah 11:6-9, 32:18), Satan will be bound (Revelation 20:1-3) and, at the beginning, everyone will worship God (Isaiah 2:2-3).
-The purpose of the 1000-year reign is to fulfill promises God made to the world that cannot be fulfilled while Satan is free and humans have political authority.
+Answer: The Millennium (also known as the Millennial Kingdom) is the 1,000-year reign of Jesus after the Tribulation and before all the people of the world are sent to either heaven or hell.
+Jesus will reign as king over Israel as well as all the nations of the world (Isaiah 2:4; 42:1).
+The world will live in peace (Isaiah 11:6–9; 32:18), Satan will be bound (Revelation 20:1–3), and, at the beginning, everyone will worship God (Isaiah 2:2–3).
+The purpose of the 1,000-year reign is to fulfill promises God made to the world that cannot be fulfilled while Satan is free and humans have political authority.
 Some of these promises, called covenants, were given specifically to Israel.
 Others were given to Jesus, the nations of the world, and creation.
-All of these will be fulfilled during Jesus' 1000-year reign.
+All of these will be fulfilled during Jesus’ 1,000-year reign.

 The Davidic Covenant (2 Samuel 7)